A spot like Garden of the Gods is hard to top. The name just kind of implies something quite fantastic, doesn’t it?

 It is some of the best panoramic views further away from the Central Garden formations that can be seen along this trail.
 Obviously that will change some from person to person since most people shorter loop by combining the Scotsman Trail Loop, while I prefer doing a full complete loop.

 Whichever way you decide to come, this is a trail that takes the quiet areas of the park on relatively empty places for people compared with probable congestion in Central Garden area.
-Start at the Scotsman Picnic Ground and follow these two connecting trails for a more peaceful way to get into the interior of the park.

 8. Palmer Trail